ottyanna/traynim/README.md

 Traynim is a CLI program written in Nim that lets you create photorealistic images using spheres and planes.
 It can also be used as a tool for converting PFM files to PNG, PPM, BMP and QOI.

+To get a more detailed description of the code, refer to the [documentation page](https://ottyanna.github.io/traynim/).

 ## Demo-Preview

-Traynim can produce images like this with four different renderers: path tracer, on/off, point light and flat renderer respectively.
+Traynim can produce images like these with four different renderers: path tracer, on/off, point light and flat renderer respectively.

 <p align="center">
   <img src="img/demo/Antialiasing/pathTracingr4s16.png" alt="Sample signal" width="45%" height="50%">